Skip to main content

 Posts

 As the World battles with environmental challenges like Climate change, Pollution, Deforestation, Biodiversity loss, etc. Recycling emerges as a one of the crucial practices to solving some of these challenges.
 It helps lessens the harmful disruption and damage being done to the natural world by conserving it's resources, reducing waste, saving energy, creating jobs and improving our health in general.
 In this blog post, we'll explore the Power of Recycling, it's benefits and look at initiatives promoting Recycling efforts.
-Put Simply , Recycling is the process of converting waste materials into new materials and objects.
-Benefits of Recycling The Benefits of Recycling have a far reaching impact on our daily lives and planet and It can be seen in two key areas: Environmental , and Economic Environmental Benefits of Recycling Recycling conserves Natural resources (reducing the environmental impacts of resource extraction and processing) Recycling reduces emissions of greenh
+Put Simply, Recycling is the process of converting waste materials into new materials and objects.
+Benefits of Recycling The Benefits of Recycling have a far reaching impact on our daily lives and planet and It can be seen in two key areas: Environmental, and Economic Environmental Benefits of Recycling 1.
+Recycling conserves Natural resources (reducing the environmental impacts of resource extraction and processing) 2.
+Recycling reduces emissions of gre...

 Hepatitis: Everything You need to Know about this disease

 This blog is written in honor of world hepatitis day and all patients who once suffered it or currently suffering from it.
 What is Hepatitis?
 Hepatitis is an inflammation of the liver which results from various infectious diseases and non infectious ones.
 This leads to a variety of health problems, some of which can be fatal.
 Types of Hepatitis Autoimmune hepatitis.
 Hepatitis A. Hepatitis B. Hepatitis C. Hepatitis D. Hepatitis E. Neonatal hepatitis.
 These types of hepatitis are categorized into two groups.
-Viral hepatitis and non viral hepatitis .
-VIRAL HEPATITIS Includes: Hepatitis: A, B, C, D, and E (caused by a virus) NON VIRAL HEPATITIS Includes: There are three types of non-viral hepatitis: Toxic hepatitis is caused by chemicals, drugs (prescription and over-the-counter) and nutritional supplements .
-VIRAL HEPATITIS: Causes & Mode of Transmission Hepatitis A Hepatitis A is c aused by the hepatitis A virus ( HAV ) and is p rimarily transmitted via consumption of contaminated
+Viral hepatitis & Non viral hepatitis .
+VIRAL HEPATITIS includes: Hepatitis: A, B, C, D, and E (caused by a virus) NON VIRAL HEPATITIS includes: There are 3 types of non-viral hepatitis: Toxic hepatitis is caused by chemicals, drugs (prescription and over-the-counter) and nutritional supplements.
+VIRAL HEPATITIS: Causes & Mode of Transmission • Hepatitis A Hepatitis A is caused by the hepatitis A virus (HAV) and is primarily transmitted via consumptio...

 Chess: The Story Behind This Fine Art | EstheraSTEM